collective/redturtle.custommenu.factories/README.txt

 Idea behind this
 ================

-In my experience, many developed content types rise only for *usability* enhancement of Plone sites.
+In my experience, many developed content types arise only for *usability* enhancement of Plone sites.

 One of the best (worst?) example is Plone4ArtistsVideo product: users that want to add new video to a site must use the "*Add new...*" menu and select the *File* content.